 The first Halloween by John Carpenter was a groundbreaking horror film that gave us the terrifying horror icon Michael Myers and basically invented the slasher genre.
 Does this film have anything to do with any of the things mentioned in the previous sentence?
 With the exception of John Carpenter doing the music and executive producing this piece of shit, the answer is no. Nobody in the film seems to care about anything that's going on, particularly when Tom Atkins' character responds "Who cares?" when the girl he's railing hears someone being killed in the next room.
 There's nothing redeeming about this film at all, even the moments to laugh at the film are too few and far between to make this a Batman The Movie type of experience.
 Do yourself a favor and just give this movie a pass.
 FINAL GRADE: F

--The Crow (1994) Written by David J. Schow & John Shirley Directed by Alex Proyas
+Tuesday, October 23rd-The Crow (1994) Written by David J. Schow & John Shirley Directed by Alex Proyas

 Stars Brandon Lee, Ernie Hudson, Michael Wincott